-Virtual machine disks created through the vSphere Client (whether connected directly to the ESX host or through vCenter) can be lazy-zeroed thick disks (thus incurring the first-write performance penalty described above) or thin disks.
+Virtual disks created using the vSphere Client (whether connected directly to the ESX host or through vCenter) can be lazy-zeroed thick disks (thus incurring the first-write performance penalty described above) or thin disks.
 Eager-zeroed thick disks can be created from the console command line using vmkfstools.
 For more details refer to the vmkfstools man page.